Su-Ng/CoreNPLTextMining/README.md

 The riskiest occupations in order, from the data shown below: driver(446)  help(170)  helper(87) assistant(72) washer(43) spotter(28)

 Driver has 446 incident reports.

 The results show that:

 The body part that is injured in order, from the data shown below: head(1131)   face(608)   back(492)  bottom(351)  chest(344)   neck(303)

 Head injuries has 1131 incident reports.

+CoreNLP is a NLP toolkit with a broad range of grammatical analysis tool, we get nouns from the dataset.
+Using wordNet, we obtain hyponymns which are children words which are words that is a more specified word than a given word.